 The other subway station is “Hietzing” and is the best for reaching the Palmenhaus, Wüstenhaus and zoo.

 Whichever platform you reach at Hietzing, you can only exit to one side.
 Go up the lifts or take the stairs.
-When you emerge, look left – the wall you can see bounds the palace gardens.
+When you emerge, look south – the wall you can see bounds the palace gardens.

 Cross over the road on the left.
 There are two pedestrian crossings, and on the wall at the end of both you’ll see “Schönbrunn” written in big red letters.
 If you want to go to the palace, go left; just keep walking until you reach the main gates.

 If you want to visit the Palmenhaus, Wüstenhaus or zoo, go right.
 Follow the sidewalk around (it bends left) and keep going.
-Eventually you’ll see a church ahead of you, a post office on your left, and just past the post office a large park entrance.
+Eventually, you’ll see a church ahead of you, a post office on your left, and just past the post office a large park entrance.
 Go in there.
 You’ll find a map display inside.

-If you go straight ahead, you’ll go through the gardens and eventually hit the palace.
+If you then go straight ahead, you’ll go through the gardens and eventually hit the palace.
 For the three other attractions mentioned above, keep to the right, past the panorama train stop, and turn right as soon as you can (after just a few meters).